 With a well-thought-out defense, you are less likely to spend time in jail.
 Contacting an experienced criminal defense attorney is the best way to have your charges dismissed before they turn into a conviction.
 Once you are in the criminal system and have a record, life is harder.
 Getting a job, finding employment, or getting an apartment can all be problematic.

-Your best defense to criminal charges is a good offense.
+Your best defense against criminal traffic charges is a good offense.
 Don’t let one mistake ruin your life.
-Contact Hopler, Wilms, and Hanna’s criminal defense department today to get started making a defense plan against your charges.
+Contact Hopler, Wilms, and Hanna today to get started making a defense plan against your charges.
 Our experienced and knowledgeable attorneys know how to work with the criminal justice system to fight for your rights.
 We are on your side and will fight for you.